Staff Email and Telephone Extensions:

 I’m Waitlisted, but my family and I still really want to Sail!!

 For the families of all youth program applicants (whether registered or waitlisted) Courageous Sailing is offering large discounts on courses through the Courageous Adult Program.
-For more information, please contact Miguel Corti, our Director of Sailing and Sales, or Dave DiLorenzo, our Director of Adult Programs.
+For more information, please contact our Director of Adult Programs (firstname.lastname@example.org).

 Courageous staff members researched comparable program costs and local income levels before setting the new fee structure.
 We maintain our commitment to provide the Courageous experience to all our constituency, and no child will be turned away for financial reasons.